tlhutch/test-playbooks/docs/knowledge_base/test_writing.md

 This document is about writing integration tests in `tower-qa`.
 Before we dive in, there are a few things that I will point out so that you can get a lay of the land.

 First, we use `factories` to instantiate Tower resources.
 [Here](https://github.com/ansible/tower-qa/blob/master/tests/lib/fixtures/factory_fixtures.py#L230) are the resources that you can create.
 * You can use kwargs to update the payload sent for resource instantiation.
 You can see which kwargs we support by looking at the `create` and `payload` methods under each of our page objects.
-For an example of this, see [here](https://github.com/ansible/towerkit/blob/master/towerkit/api/pages/job_templates.py#L104).
+For an example of this, see [here](https://github.com/ansible/towerkit/blob/master/awxkit/api/pages/job_templates.py#L104).
 * For an example of resource instantiation using factories, see [here](https://github.com/ansible/tower-qa/blob/master/tests/api/test_insights.py#L99).
 * When you create resources with `factories`, we will [delete](https://github.com/ansible/tower-qa/blob/master/tests/lib/fixtures/factory_fixtures.py#L27) them upon test completion.
 We do this to prevent tests from interfering with other tests.

 More about our page objects:
 * Our page objects map to specific API endpoints and we manually register a selection of API endpoints with these page objects.
-You can see an example of page registration [here](https://github.com/ansible/towerkit/blob/master/towerkit/api/pages/inventory.py#L344).
+You can see an example of page registration [here](https://github.com/ansible/towerkit/blob/master/awxkit/api/pages/inventory.py#L344).
 We register each of our page objects.
-* The master API resource list that we use is [here](https://github.com/ansible/towerkit/blob/master/towerkit/api/resources.py).
+* The master API resource list that we use is [here](https://github.com/ansible/towerkit/blob/master/awxkit/api/resources.py).
 When we add new endpoints to the API, we have to update this list.
 * Our page objects help us because they have an assortment of helper methods.
 The idea is to abstract out as many repeatable chunks of code into helper methods as possible.
 * For instance, one thing that we do all of the time in our tests is to launch a job template.
-Instead of submitting a POST to `/api/v2/job_templates/N/launch/` over and over, we simply call the following handy [helper method](https://github.com/ansible/towerkit/blob/master/towerkit/api/pages/job_templates.py#L41):
+Instead of submitting a POST to `/api/v2/job_templates/N/launch/` over and over, we simply call the following handy [helper method](https://github.com/ansible/towerkit/blob/master/awxkit/api/pages/job_templates.py#L41):
 ```
 jt.launch()
 ```
-* Our page object helper methods are one of the huge advantages that Towerkit brings.
+* Our page object helper methods are one of the huge advantages that awxkit brings.

 About dependency stores:
 * Most of our page objects have dependency stores, which are an easy way to access resource dependencies.